dawg6/springboot-benchmark/README.md

 - toJson (convert POJO object to Json)
 - fromJson (convert Json to POJO)
-- compute (perform CPU intensive operations)
+- compute (perform CPU intensive operations - each iteration is 100 x tan/atan computations)

-Each benchmark is run 100,000 times
+Each benchmark is run 100,000 iterations

 ## Getting Started